-Newborn Skin Issues - Newborn Diaper Rash, Dry Skin, and Dry Lips
+Newborn Skin Issues: Newborn Diaper Rash, Dry Skin and Lips

 Newborn babies have incredibly delicate skin, so a little extra care may be needed to help keep their skin looking and feeling healthy.
 You may notice from time to time that your baby has developed dry skin around their bottom.
 Always speak to your pediatrician for the best ways to manage dry skin at home.